Loading...

 What is Religion, and Do We Need It?

-The idea of God or gods, the spiritual aspect, emerged as a separate but intertwined layer of this experience, which we’ll delve into later.
+The idea of God or gods, the spiritual aspect, emerged as a separate but intertwined layer of this experience.
 In essence, religion began not as belief but as a social code—a way to build trust, community, and mutual respect among people sharing the same world.
+The spiritual dimensions were added later as humans sought to understand the mysteries of existence and find meaning in their collective moral agreements.

 It was through organized communities, such as the early church, that these rules of coexistence were nurtured and reinforced.
 As societies grew, ancient writings and sacred texts surfaced, sparking what we now recognize as the theological side of religion.
 These texts, along with personal experiences like vivid dreams, encounters with death, and even drug-induced visions, began to shape humanity's concept of a spiritual realm.